tytydraco/yessleep/out/I_found_a_sheet_of_paper_from_1528_with_a_list_of_dates_for_anomalous_events_written_on_it_The_list_goes_up_to_2029_Final_update.md

 The man covered my mouth and brought me to the ground.
 As he tackled me, I noticed the fog was getting lighter.
 I could see the silhouettes of nearby cars and buildings, then the outlines, then their actual appearance.

 Two men in suits ran up to me.
 They argued with the cultist, then eventually pulled him off of me.
 I felt relieved.
-I glanced at the library.
-The agent ran out, closing the door behind her.
-Black liquid spilled out of each of the windows, piling up on the grass.
+I glanced back at the library.
+A wild chilling croak made the ground vibrate.
+I could hear some crashing and smashing coming from inside the building.
+I began to be able to hear the noises with greater clarity, as if all the windows on the building had been smashed.
+The agent better be winning, I hoped.

+I couldn't see anything, but the sounds I was hearing were putting me in a frozen trance.
+They were so erratic... and sinister.
+I couldn't explain exactly what I was hearing aside from the croaking and some animalistic screeching mixed together.
+They were rough.
+Not knowing who was winning kept me on edge further.

+There was a loud but soft explosion, then the screeching and croaking stopped.
+Seconds later, I began to see the outline of the library.
+Black liquid was leaking out of each of the windows.
+The front door was opened, then the sound of quick footsteps ran across the grass, getting louder and louder.
+I could see the outline of the agent.
+She was running by a couple men in suits.

-"You need to tell us exactly who you are and who you're affiliated with," said one of the men in suits.
+"You need to tell us exactly who you are and who you're affiliated with," said one of the men.

 "Well, my name is Arilyn Campbell," said the agent.
 "As for my affiliates, how about I write a report for you guys?"

 The agents told her that was fine, where to contact the FBI to give the report, and who they were.
-They left with the cultist, who was aggressively trying to break free from their grip.
+They left with the cultist, who was aggressively attempting to break free from their tight grip.

 All I could think about was the Arilyn Campbell I read about.
 The one who tanked an entire world's creature-fighting economy.
 Arilyn walked up to me.
 I gave her a look of confusion as she reached me and stopped.